incaseoftrouble/jbdd/README.md

 ## Performance

 Internally, JBDD does not use any objects, only primitive arrays, and uses manual memory management.
+During standard operations, JBDD does not allocate any objects.
-JBDD also provides an object-oriented interface with automatic reference management through weak references (instead of `finalize()`, which has a hefty performance penalty).
+JBDD also provides an object-oriented high-level interface with automatic reference management through weak references (instead of `finalize()`, which has a hefty performance penalty).
 The overhead incurred by the object-oriented interface largely depends on the number of referenced objects, but was hardly measurable in several synthetic benchmarks.

-Compared to other libraries, JBDD beats most Java implementations and even is on-par or faster than established, C-based libraries such as BuDDy.
+Compared to other libraries, JBDD beats most Java implementations and is on-par or faster than some established, C-based libraries such as BuDDy.
-(Measured on several synthetic benchmarks.)
+(Measured on several synthetic benchmarks such as the N-queens problem.)

 ## Features